Chimennadi/trello/README.md

 To start this project, use npm package manager to install react typescript template:

-"npx create-react-app --template typescript '<project-name>'"
+"npx create-react-app --template typescript (project-name) "

 Install the necessary dependencies and run "npm start"